 The Chettri Shamans share several essential traits common with shamans of other ethnic groups, including the utilization of ritualistic paraphernalia and drums.
 However, the regions “Kul-Dhamis (lineage mediums) serve primarily as vehicles of the Chettri “Kul” patrilineage, and those are different from the ritual practitioners of the other ethnic groups.

-The terms Dhami and Jhakri are often used as a single term in Nepal.
-However, Dhami Jhakri is commonly used conversely to refer to the ritualistic practitioners who are believed to have the ability to manifest local spirits and deities.
+Dhami and Jhakri are often used as a single term in Nepal.
+However, Dhami Jhakri is commonly used conversely to refer to the ceremonial practitioners who are believed to have the ability to manifest local spirits and deities.

 The emphasis on metaphysical personification’s embodiment differentiates these practitioners from other religious gurus who either do not desire or cannot connect with spirits.
-In more extensive anthropological terms, Dhami is generally used to refer to ‘spirit mediums’ or ‘oracles.’
+In more extensive anthropological terms, Dhami generally refers to ‘spirit mediums’ or ‘oracles.’
 In contrast, Jhakri is usually translated in English as ‘shaman.’
-A variant of a ‘shaman is Bombo, in the Tamang dialect.
+A variant of a ‘Shaman is Bombo, in the Tamang dialect.

 The significance of the Shamanistic accoutrement as a differentiating indication becomes even more credible.
-The term Jhakri does not only refer to the human practitioner, but it also characterizes the Shaman’s protective deity.
+The term Jhakri not only refers to the human practitioner but also characterizes the Shaman’s protective deity.

 The ban(forest)-jhakri is a small creature covered in hair and lives in the surrounding forest.
-It is believed that it is equipped with a drum and shamanistic equipment of its own.
+It is believed that it is equipped with a drum and shamanistic equipment.

 The Landscape of the Spirits

 In the hills of Nepal, it is believed that people and spirits walk the same passage.
 The deities and ghosts reside in the surrounding forests and hills.
-Faith healing is essential to define the interconnection of society, body, and spirit.
-Health does not only involve wellbeing at an individual and physical level.
+Faith healing is essential to define society, body, and spirit interconnection.
+Health does not only involve well-being at an individual and physical level.
 It means one’s hereditary, social, and cosmic affiliation advances as a whole in harmony.